yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 C:\Users\[MY_USER_NAME]\Saved Games\Nightdive Studios\Quake II\
 ```
 Replace [MY_USER_NAME] by your Windows user name (or you can paste %USERPROFILE% in the file explorer address bar to go to your user directory).
-You should now have a "fasterquake2" folder in there, alongside the existing "baseq2", with multiple files inside (it's wrong if you have only another folder "fasterquake2" inside a "FasterQuake2Mod" folder).
+You should now have a "fasterquake2" folder in there, alongside the existing "baseq2", with multiple files inside.
+Warning: it's wrong if you have a "FasterQuake2Mod" folder and/or a unique folder inside the folder.
+- Good path:  Nightdive Studios\Quake II\fasterquake2\game_x64.dll
+- Wrong path: Nightdive Studios\Quake II\FasterQuake2Mod\fasterquake2\game_x64.dll
+- Wrong path: Nightdive Studios\Quake II\fasterquake2\fasterquake2\game_x64.dll

 In your game launcher (Steam, Epic, Gog...), open the properties of the game and customize the launch options to add:
 ```
 +set game fasterquake2
 ```
+Detailed steps for each launcher:
+- In steam: right click on the game, "Properties", stay on the "General" tab, scroll down to the bottom, "launch options", add the text.
+- In Epic: right click on the game, "Manage", scroll down to the bottom, check "Launch options", add the text.
+- In Gog: right click  on the game, "Manage installation", "Configure...", "features" tab, check "Launch parameters / Custom executables / arguments", click "Duplicate" of the Quake 2 Remastered, scroll down to the bottom, add text in "Arguments", check "Default executable".

-While at it, you can also add the "-skipmovies" option for a faster start of the game.
+While at it, you can also add the "-skipmovies" option for a faster launch of the game.

 Less convenient alternative than the launch option: start the game, open the console, enter "game fasterquake2".